Spenhouet/tensorboard-aggregator/README.md

 ## Contributions

 If there are potential problems (bugs, incompatibilities to newer library versions or to a OS) or feature requests, please create an GitHub issue [here](https://github.com/Spenhouet/tensorboard-aggregator/issues).

+Dependencies are managed using [pip-tools](https://github.com/jazzband/pip-tools).
+Just add new dependencies to `requirements.in` and generate a new `requirements.txt` using `pip-compile` in the command line.

 ## License